magento/merchdocs/src/sales/order-archive.md

     ![]({% link images/images-ee/order-select-in-grid.png %}){: .zoom}
     _Mark Checkbox_

+{:.bs-callout-tip}
+Only orders with **Complete** or **Closed** status can be moved to the archive.
+Orders with other statuses will remain in the Order Management grid.

 ## To view an archived order:

 1. Open the archive view using one of the following methods: